nilshollenstein/clock/README.md

 How to use it

 1. Download all files.
-Open the HDMI file in your browser or upload it to a web server.
+Open the HTML file in your browser or upload it to a web server.
 2. Now you should see the clock.
 It should show the time.
 3. If you want to, you can change the Colors in the CSS/JavaScript Files to personalise it